kubeflow/examples/xgboost/README.md

 ## Model Training

 Once you have performed `docker build` you should be able to see the images by running `docker images`.
-Get the `IMAGE_ID` for the image `seldonio/housingserve` and run the training by issuing the following command
+Run the training by issuing the following command

 ```
+IMAGE=`gcr.io/${PROJECT_ID}/${IMAGE_NAME}:${VERSION}`
-docker run -v /tmp/ames/:/model/ames -it $IMAGE_ID --train-input examples/xgboost/ames_dataset/train.csv \
+docker run -v /tmp/ames/:/model/ames -it $IMAGE --train-input examples/xgboost/ames_dataset/train.csv \
                                                 --model-file /model/ames/housing.dat \
                                                 --learning-rate 0.1 \
                                                 --n-estimators 30000 \
                                                 --early-stopping-rounds 50
 ```

 In the above command we have mounted the container filesystem `/model/ames` to the host filesystem `/tmp/ames` so that the model is available on localhost.
 Check the local host filesystem for the trained XGBoost model